Summary

 | Underlying model quality | Claude (top-tier reasoning) | GPT-4 variants | Gemini models | GPT-4 variants |

-Cowork’s biggest advantages are its computer use capability, phone dispatch, and low ecosystem lock-in.
-Microsoft Copilot is excellent if you live entirely within the Microsoft 365 ecosystem, but it struggles with tools outside that walled garden.
-Google Gemini has the same problem — powerful within Google Workspace, limited outside it.
-Cowork’s computer use feature means it can work with virtually any application, regardless of whether there is a formal integration.
+Cowork’s principal advantages are its computer-use capability, phone dispatch, and low ecosystem lock-in.
+Microsoft Copilot performs well for organizations entirely within the Microsoft 365 ecosystem, but it struggles with tools outside that environment.
+Google Gemini exhibits the same limitation: capable within Google Workspace but constrained outside it.
+Cowork’s computer-use feature enables operation with virtually any application, regardless of whether a formal integration exists.

-The phone dispatch feature is also unique among current competitors and represents a genuine workflow innovation.
-Being able to think of a task while away from your desk and immediately dispatch it for execution is something none of the major competitors offer yet.
+The phone-dispatch feature is also unique among current competitors and represents a genuine workflow innovation.
+The ability to conceive a task away from one’s desk and immediately dispatch it for execution is not currently available from the major competitors.

-Microsoft Copilot has the advantage of deep, native integration with the world’s most widely used office suite.
-If your company runs on Microsoft 365, Copilot’s integration with Word, Excel, PowerPoint, Teams, and Outlook is seamless in a way that Cowork cannot fully match through external integrations alone.
+Microsoft Copilot benefits from deep, native integration with the most widely used office suite.
+For organizations operating on Microsoft 365, Copilot’s integration with Word, Excel, PowerPoint, Teams, and Outlook is seamless in a way that Cowork cannot fully replicate through external integrations alone.

-Similarly, if your organization is fully committed to Google Workspace, Gemini’s native integration provides a smoother experience for tasks that stay within the Google ecosystem.
-The experience of using Gemini inside a Google Doc or Sheet is more polished than having an external agent interact with those same tools.
+Similarly, for organizations fully committed to Google Workspace, Gemini’s native integration provides a smoother experience for tasks that remain within the Google ecosystem.
+The experience of using Gemini inside a Google Doc or Sheet is more refined than having an external agent interact with those same tools.

-OpenAI’s desktop app, while currently the least capable of the four in terms of agentic features, benefits from GPT-4’s strong general capabilities and OpenAI’s massive user base and brand recognition.
+OpenAI’s desktop app, while currently the least capable of the four in terms of agentic features, benefits from GPT-4’s strong general capabilities together with OpenAI’s substantial user base and brand recognition.

-What truly sets Cowork apart is its agent-first design philosophy.
-Microsoft and Google added AI capabilities on top of existing productivity suites — Copilot is essentially a smart overlay on Office, and Gemini is a smart overlay on Workspace.
-Cowork was built from the ground up as an autonomous agent.
-The difference shows in how it handles complex, multi-step workflows that span multiple tools and data sources.
+The aspect that most distinguishes Cowork is its agent-first design philosophy.
+Microsoft and Google added AI capabilities on top of existing productivity suites.
+Copilot is essentially an intelligent overlay on Office, and Gemini is an intelligent overlay on Workspace.
+Cowork was built from the outset as an autonomous agent.
+The difference is evident in how it handles complex, multi-step workflows that span multiple tools and data sources.

-When your task involves pulling data from three different sources, combining it, applying analysis, and distributing results across two platforms, Cowork’s agent architecture handles this naturally.
+When a task requires retrieving data from three sources, combining it, applying analysis, and distributing results across two platforms, Cowork’s agent architecture handles this naturally.
 Copilot and Gemini, designed primarily for in-app assistance, can struggle with workflows that cross application boundaries.

 Getting Started with Claude Cowork